Hypertangency of plane curves and the algebraic exceptional set: Hypertangency

 Now, $B^1$ is smooth at $q^1$ and $\mult_{q^1}(C^1)\leq \mult_q(C)=m$, hence hence $C^1$ and $B^1$ are tangent in $q^1$.

-We now prove that $C$ has an $(m,lm)$-point at $q$.
-Suppose $l=2$, so that $q$ is a $(1,2)$-point of $B$.
-Lemma~\ref{lm-tan} implies that $B^1$ is neither tangent to $L^1$, nor to the exceptional divisor, hence the same holds for $C^1$.
+We prove that $C$ has an $(m,lm)$-point at $q$.
+Suppose $l=2$; Lemma~\ref{lm-tan} implies that $B^1$ is neither tangent to $L^1$, nor to the exceptional divisor, hence the same holds for $C^1$.
 Hence, by the same Lemma, $q$ is a $(m,2m)$ point for $C$, and we are done.